Miriam Defensor Santiago: First term, 1995–2001; EDSA II and III

 Defensor Santiago was first elected senator in 1995.
 She was among the yearly topnotchers by the number of bills filed.
-She ran in the 1998 Philippine presidential election and did not field senatorial candidates.
+She ran in the 1998 Philippine presidential election and did not field any senatorial candidates.
 In the election, she gained 7th place out of 10 candidates with 797,206 votes, serving as 3 percent of the votes.
 In 2000, she filed in the Senate the first version of the anti-discrimination bill which would later become the SOGIE Equality Bill.
 She was one of the few senators who were against the opening of the second envelope—an envelope which allegedly contained evidence against then-President Joseph Estrada—during Estrada's impeachment trial; he was her foe in the 1998 presidential elections.
 She said afterwards:

 At that time, I wanted to apply the rules of court technically.
 Since there is no allegation of wrongdoing in connection with the notorious second envelope, I voted that we should not open the second envelope until and after the complaint had already been amended [...]
 I was among those demonized because I voted against the opening of the second envelope – dahil ang paniwala ng taong bayan, kung ayaw namin buksan ang second envelope na 'yan, may tinatago kami.

 Estrada was ousted in the Second EDSA Revolution in January 2001 and succeeded by Vice President Gloria Macapagal Arroyo, which Defensor Santiago considered illegal under the Philippine Constitution due to the lack of a formal resignation from Estrada.
-In her support for Estrada, she once mentioned that she will jump off an airplane without a parachute if Estrada is arrested.
+In her support for Estrada, she once mentioned that she would jump off an airplane without a parachute if Estrada is arrested.
 After Estrada's arrest on April 25, 2001, Defensor Santiago joined other politicians in attending and speaking at pro-Estrada rallies held in the succeeding days at EDSA Shrine, where she demanded the resignation of Arroyo and her entire cabinet and the reinstatement of Estrada as president lest the protesters storm Malacañang Palace.
 The rallies she spoke in were soon followed by the May 1 riots initiated by the rallyists going to Malacañang, where reporters from the Philippine Daily Inquirer noted their attempts to storm the institution's premises being preceded by statements from Santiago the previous night that went: "I am bored.
 Let's not wait for the military and police.
 Let's do it, just us.
 Now!"
 After the May 1 incident, Santiago remained defiant in her stance against the Arroyo presidency, and was denounced by her cousin, Governor Arthur Defensor Sr. of Iloilo, for her rhetoric.
 Defensor Santiago lost re-election to the Senate in the 2001 elections, gaining 15th place with 9,622,742 votes.